Armed Violence Reduction Interventions

-Addressing armed violence at a national level is important for generating widespread understanding of the problem and the response; for implementing strategies, policies or laws; and for creating and enabling an environment for local level peace building and AVR initiatives.
-On a national level, DDG works as an advisory partner to national governments, lending our expertise in Armed Violence Reduction to build capacity and establish and implement structures and policies to deal with the consequences of armed conflicts and prevent new ones from breaking out.
+Addressing armed violence at a national level is important for generating widespread understanding of the problem and the response, for implementing strategies, policies or laws and for creating and enabling an environment for local level peace building and AVR initiatives.
+On a national level, DDG works as an advisory partner to national governments, lending our expertise in AVR to build capacity and establish and implement structures and policies to deal with the consequences of armed conflicts and prevent new ones from breaking out.

-DDG also seeks to utilise its position in the abovementioned local “pockets of stability” to help create a foundation for co-ordinated cross-border action, and establish a dialogue among relevant actors to better understand the regional dimensions of armed violence.
+DDG also seeks to utilize its position in the aforementioned local “pockets of stability”, to help create a foundation for co-ordinated cross-border action and establish a dialogue among relevant actors.
+This leads to a better understanding of the regional dimensions of armed violence.

-DDG recognises that armed violence is a major obstacle to global development and believes that armed violence reduction should be made a central focus of national and international policy making, practical action and development cooperation.
-It is important for the international community to work together in delivering effective policy, programming and advice on armed violence reduction, including mine action and efforts to curb the uncontrolled proliferation and misuse of small arms and light weapons.
+DDG recognises that armed violence is a major obstacle to global development and believes that AVR should be made a central focus of national and international policy making, practical action and development cooperation.
+It is important for the international community to work together in delivering effective policy, programming and advice on AVR, including mine action and efforts to curb the uncontrolled proliferation and misuse of small arms and light weapons.

-On a global level, DDG therefore actively engages in the development of internationally accepted and validated standards that will provide comprehensive guidance to practitioners and policymakers on fundamental aspects of armed violence reduction.
+On a global level, DDG therefore actively engages in the development of internationally accepted and validated standards that will provide comprehensive guidance to practitioners and policymakers on fundamental aspects of AVR.
 Furthermore, DDG supports efforts towards further recognition of armed violence as a development issue that needs to be analysed and addressed through new laws and policies and more fervent tangible action.